Risks and Safety

 - Repay debt in response to market fluctuations to avoid cascading liquidations.

-Leveraged glowSOL Recipe
+Leveraged glowSOL Vault

 SOL price drops do not affect your Health Level or trigger liquidations.
 This strategy is designed with no SOL market price exposure.
 Your position health is only impacted by: